axil/numpy-data-types/content/numpy_data_types.rst

 (although the name FloatingPointError for an *integer* overflow looks a bit misleading.)

-or suppress it entirely
+... or suppress it entirely:

 .. code:: python

         >>> with np.errstate(over='ignore'):
-        >>>    print(np.array([2**64-1])[0]+1)
+        >>>    print(np.array([2**31-1])[0]+1)
-        -9223372036854775808
+        -2147483648

-But you can’t expect it to be detected when dealing with any arrays (even with the 0-dimensional ones!).
+But you can’t expect it to be detected when dealing with arrays (even with the 0-dimensional ones!).

-NumPy also has a bunch of C-style aliases (eg. np.byte=np.int8, np.short=np.int16, etc), but they are getting slowly deprecated (eg `np.long in numpy v1.20.0 <https://numpy.org/devdocs/release/1.20.0-notes.html#using-the-aliases-of-builtin-types-like-np-int-is-deprecated>`_) as 'explicit is better than implicit' (but see a present-day usage of np.longdouble below).
+NumPy also has a bunch of C-style aliases (eg. np.byte np.int8, np.short=np.int16, np.intc=int whichever width it has in C etc), but they are getting gradually phased out (eg `deprecation of np.long in NumPy v1.20.0 <https://numpy.org/devdocs/release/1.20.0-notes.html#using-the-aliases-of-builtin-types-like-np-int-is-deprecated>`_) as 'explicit is better than implicit' (but see a present-day usage of np.longdouble below).

 And yet some more exotic aliases:

 * `np.int_` is np.int32 on 64bit windows but int64 on 64bit linux, used to designate the 'default' int.
-Specifying `np.int_` as a dtype is the same thing as specifying int and means "do what you would do if I didn't specify any dtype at all": np.array([1,2,3]), np.array([1,2,3], `np.int_`) and np.array([1,2,3], int) is the same thing.
+Specifying `np.int_` as a dtype is the same thing as specifying int and means "do what you would do if I didn't specify any dtype at all": np.array([1,2,3]), np.array([1,2,3], `np.int_`) and np.array([1,2,3], int) are all the same thing.

 * `np.intp` is np.int32 on 32bit python but np.int64 on 64bit python, ≈ssize_t in C, used in cython